BSWC Host Site Application Form

 Eligible Host Site Projects

 During their term of service, Members work on a variety of activities that should fall into one or more of the BSWC programmatic goals described below, but they may focus on specific areas as well.
-Applications able to address all program goals and a connection to local communities will be given priority in site selection.
+Applications able to address all program goals, connect with local communities and focus on local natural resources will be given priority in site selection.

 2. Watershed Education and Outreach: Members play an integral role in helping to promote watershed health and natural resource conservation through outreach and education.
 They may reach out to Montana watershed communities through lessons in elementary and high schools, community field days, workshops, and trainings.
 Members may develop curriculum; focus on local issues with local solutions; implement outreach campaigns, newsletters, websites and media for communities; and organize public meetings and events for community stakeholders.
 Members track the number of students and community members (beneficiaries) who receive and benefit from these education and outreach efforts.